tvlfyi/tvix/docs/src/castore/blobstore-protocol.md

 populate their local chunk store in a single roundtrip.

 ## Verified Streaming
-As already described in `./docs/blobstore-chunking.md`, the physical chunk information sent in a `BlobService.Stat()` response is still sufficient to fetch in an authenticated fashion.
+As already described in [BlobStore Chunking](./blobstore-chunking.md), the physical chunk information sent in a `BlobService.Stat()` response is still sufficient to fetch in an authenticated fashion.